HASSIIYY/DotFiles/README.md

 ##### 7. Disabling unnecessary application icons:
 > __ATTENTION!__ <br/>
-> For some applications I edit .desktop files, for more convenient interaction in the Rofi menu <br/>
+> For some applications I edit __.desktop__ files, for more convenient interaction in the Rofi menu. <br/>
-> For example, I change the name of some applications or add the item NoDisplay=true to disable the display of this application in the menu
+> For example, I change the name of some applications or add the item NoDisplay=true to disable the display of this application in the menu.

 ```sh
 Edit Files: